surefire01/Regular-Expressions/README.md

 # Regular-Expressions
- Log Analysis Using Regular ExpressionsFinal assignment of "Using Python to interact with OS" course
+ Log Analysis Using Regular Expressions Final assignment of "Using Python to interact with OS" course